SzilviaDeahl/react-intro/README.md

 ## Objectives

+* Discuss the benefits of JSX.
+* Discuss what a React component is.
 * Discuss why the virtual DOM gives React an advantage.
-* Discuss why a unidirectional data flow can benefit development.

 ## Resources